 As I’ve been written on my previous post slightly about Yogyakarta–or you can simply click this link, I met a friend.
 Meike, that’s the way she used to be called.
-I have no idea, but, I’d like to have a long conversation with this girl all night long.
+I have no idea, I don’t mind to spend all night to have a long conversation.
 I’ve learned many things from her point of view.
-She knows things comprehensively.
+She knows thing comprehensively.
 She such a smart girl.

 First meeting point was in Benteng Vredeburg which located next to Malioboro street.
 My brother took me to the place by motorcycle.
-The sun was shinning very bright that day, or it’s just typical Yogya’s weather, I’m not sure.
+The sun was shinning very bright that day, or it’s just typical Yogya’s weather, I’m not sure, I forgot.
 We arrived around 1 PM.
-While waiting for Meike, we took some pictures of ourselves–oh I miss to spend my time with this no-longer little dude, like so much.
+While waiting for Meike, we took some pictures of ourselves–oh I miss to spend my time with this no-longer little dude, like so much!
 Apparently there is a vintage cafe inside the museum.
 The cafe itself names Indishe Cafe.
 I have always excited when it comes to vintage because it’s authentic, artistic and classy.
-Let me show you a few snapshot I’ve taken by phone.
+Let me show you a few snapshot I’ve taken by my cell phone.

 By the time I entered the cafe, I fall in love with the ambience whose the owner has created, the vintage furnitures that the owner put on the right place make every corner look completely like the time before the independence day, I guess.
-I chose the table next to a big window, near to some frames with old pictures stick to the wall.
+I chose the table next to a big window, near to some frames with old pictures that stick to the wall.